Try Tap to Pay on iPhone

-You are liable for loss resulting from an Unauthorised Transaction if we can prove on the balance of probability that you contributed to the loss through fraud or breaching sections 45.6 and 45.7 of these Terms and Conditions.
+You are liable for loss resulting from an Unauthorised Transaction if we can prove on the balance of probability that you contributed to the loss through fraud or breaching clause 44.6 and 44.7 of these Terms and Conditions.
 In those circumstances you are liable in full for the actual losses that occur between when you become aware of the security compromise, theft or misuse of a Card, or should reasonably have become aware in the case of a lost or stolen Physical Card or breach of PIN security is reported to us, however:

 You will be liable for losses arising from an Unauthorised Transaction if we can prove on the balance of probability that you contributed to those losses by unreasonably delaying reporting the misuse, loss or theft of a Card, or that the security of all PIN has been breached.
 In those circumstances, you are liable in full for the actual losses that occur between when you become aware of the security compromise, or should reasonably have become aware in the case of a lost or stolen Card, but: